 The best hawker centre in Singapore is a hotly contested title, and it’s true you can ask 10 different people and get a different answer each time.
 Singaporeans are passionate about their food, which means the only way to find out which is the best hawker centre in Singapore is to try them all yourself.
 However, with our wealth of experience of eating in hawker stalls across Singapore, we have compiled this list, complete with locations, tips on what to eat and a general explanation of price.

-For the uninitiated, hawker centres are basically large food courts with stalls around the perimeter serving everything from full meals to snacks and drinks.
-You’ll usually find a selection of local dishes as well as flavours from across the world including Chinese, Malay, Indian, and western.
+For the uninitiated, Singapore hawker centres are basically large food courts with stalls around the perimeter serving everything from full meals to snacks and drinks.
+You’ll usually find a selection of local dishes as well as flavours from across the world, including Chinese, Malay, Indian, and western.
 The mood is vibrant, the dishes are cheap, and enjoying lunch in a tightly packed hawker centre is a genuine Singaporean experience not to be missed.

 - Singapore Zoo Admission with Roundtrip Transfer

 - Singapore Zoo & River Safari with Transfer

 - Singapore F1 Street Circuit Driving Experience

 - Adventure Cove Waterpark™ 1-Day Pass with Hotel Pickup